Investing in America Explained for Immigrants: A Beginner’s Guide

 That conversation is about investing.

 The United States has one of the most accessible and powerful investment systems in the world.
-It allows ordinary people — not just the wealthy, not just financial professionals — to grow their money over time by participating in the growth of businesses, entire industries, and the broader economy.
+It allows ordinary people — not just the wealthy, not just financial professionals — to grow their money by participating in the growth of businesses, entire industries, and the broader economy.

 What Is Investing?